 Fatema Orjela, partner: Broadly ‘private equity’ relates to the making of an investment in private businesses for profit or upside returns (as opposed to debt-like repayment returns).

 Hui Zhen Gan: Broadly speaking, ‘private equity’ involves making investments in private companies (as opposed to public companies), and primarily in the form of equity, which receive potential upside returns (as opposed to purely fixed returns).

 Isabel Berger, associate: Private equity firms raise money from investors by granting an economic interest in a fund in return.
 The fund in return invests such money in private companies or buyouts (and taking private) of public companies with the intention of increasing the value of such companies so that their shares can be sold for a profit in the medium to long term (i.e. 3 to 7 years), following which the fund will return the initial investment, with a share of any profit, to investors.

-Zoe Hansen, trainee: Private equity is an investment class consisting of capital that is not listed on a public exchange.
+Zoe Hansen, associate: Private equity is an investment class consisting of capital that is not listed on a public exchange.
 Private equity lawyers will assist funds and investors to invest directly in private companies.
 A large part of the practice is also to set up and administer Management Incentive Schemes where the managers of such companies will obtain shares as incentivisation.

 How does private equity differ from other areas of corporate law?

 FO: The client base is the key difference which underpins the other differences.
 Big corporates are typically focused in a specific sector.
 When they look to acquire, they want the target businesses, but they likely already understand how those businesses work and how to run them day-to-day (and there may thus be synergies driving the acquisitions).
 Private equity firms are in the business of buying and selling and providing strategic advice to their portfolio businesses.
 They need to incentivise management teams to carry out the day to day running of the businesses they acquire and to act on the private equity firms’ strategic advice.